CALL NOW

 A man with seat belt-related chest injury

-What Factors Affect How Compensation For Seat Belt Injury Claims Is Determined?
+What Factors Affect How Compensation for Seat Belt Injury Claims Is Determined?

 A number of factors will be considered when determining your compensation amount for a chest injury caused by a seat belt.
 These may include the following, among others:

-Severity Of The Chest Injury
+Severity of the Chest Injury

 In general, serious injuries — such as those which can be life-threatening or cause long-term damage — will garner higher compensation for personal injury claims.
 This is true for one simple reason: people with more severe injuries may have higher medical costs, require long-term care, may not be able to return to work, or experience other costly life impacts.